Skip to main contentSkip to footer

 What to Expect in this Course

-This is either a 5-week (winter) or 8-week (summer), 3-hour online (asynchronous) course.
+This is either a 5-week (Winter), 8-week (Summer), or 16-week (Spring and Fall), 3-hour online (asynchronous) course.
 There will be no live/synchronous class meetings for this course.
-The course will be administered through Canvas over five (winter) or eight (summer) weeks.
-Be prepared to dedicate 18-24 hours per week to this class, depending on the student.
+The course will be administered through Canvas over five (Winter), eight (Summer), or sixteen (Spring and Fall) weeks.
+Be prepared to dedicate 9 hours per week to this class in the 16-week course or 18-24 hours per week in the 5- or 8-week course, depending on the student.

-All materials will be posted to Canvas, including PowerPoints, recorded presentations, quizzes, discussion topics, assignments, exams, announcements, etc. You are expected to visit Canvas almost daily.
-Please do not use the Canvas app to complete assignments or post to the discussions because you will likely miss important information.
+All materials will be posted to Canvas, including PowerPoints, recorded presentations, quizzes, discussion topics, assignments, exams, announcements, etc. Please do not use the Canvas app to complete assignments or post to the discussions because you will likely miss important information.
 You should check Canvas (and your Canyons email) very often for weekly announcements and class updates.

 You must have regular and reliable access to the internet, a good web browser (Google Chrome or Mozilla Firefox recommended), and a word-processing program such as Microsoft Word.
-You will need the ability to view PDFs, create and edit Word and PowerPoint documents, and view Canvas course materials (including images and videos).
-The Microsoft Office suite is available to download for free to your personal computer using your COC credentials.
-If you have an accessibility issue, please reach out to me so I can adjust file types as needed.
-File types, such as .pages, will not be accepted.
-Zoom will be needed for a presentation assignment and if you wish to meet during office hours.
+You will need the ability to view PDFs (Adobe), create and edit Word and PowerPoint documents, and view Canvas course materials (including images and videos).
+The Microsoft Office suite is available to use for free on your personal computer using your COC credentials.
+If you choose to print and submit handwritten assignments, you will need an app such as Simple Scanner for Android or CamScanner for Apple/iPhone to take photos of handwritten assignments for upload to Canvas.
+If you have an accessibility issue, please reach out to me so I can assist as needed.
+This is especially true for Apple/Mac users.
+File types such as .pages will not be accepted.
+Zoom is required for a presentation assignment and if you wish to meet during office hours.

 You will be expected to complete assignments each week and submit them through Canvas.
-You will be responsible for reading the chapters of the book, watching video recordings, completing assignments, taking quizzes, and participating in discussions with your classmates each week.
+You will be responsible for reading the chapters of the book, watching lecture video recordings, completing assignments, taking quizzes, and participating in discussions with your classmates each week.
 Presentations for the course will be recorded in Zoom and posted for viewing each week.
 Please watch these videos presentations.
 After assignments are turned in, an additional recorded presentation going over the assignment answers may be posted for review if necessary.
-Each week’s content will be outlined and made available at the start of each week (no later than Saturday at 12:00 a.m.) with due dates noted.
+Each week's content will be outlined and made available at the start of each week (no later than Saturday at 12:00 a.m. in the Winter and Summer and no later than Monday at 12:00 a.m. in the Fall and Spring) with due dates noted.
 You will have two exams (midterm and cumulative final) that will be completely online.
 Both quizzes and exams will utilize a variety of question types (multiple-choice, matching, short answer, essay, true/false, etc.) With this being an introductory course, you will be mentored on what is expected of you and how to adequately complete each assignment.

 Types of Assessments